 Outdoor experiences facilitate communication, social competence, creativity, curiosity and physical well-being.
 The campus provides playgrounds, classroom porches, an outdoor learning center, nature trails and 17 wooded acres for this purpose.
 Nature learning class is integrated into our curriculum and gives students the opportunity to explore their natural environment.

-The Parish School’s Social Emotional Language Learning Program (SELLP) addresses needs through Michelle Garcia Winner’s Social Thinking® and elements of the Nurtured Heart Approach®.
+The Parish School’s Social Emotional Language & Learning Program (SELLP) supports the integration of whole-child learning across developmental domains, such as social-emotional, communication, adaptive behavior, academic learning, and physical and sensory adaptability.
+SELLP is a school-wide, multi-tier model of support that incorporates preventative and intervention strategies to promote successful group learning, self-regulation, independence and resilience.
+SELLP addresses needs through the use of Michelle Garcia Winner’s Social Thinking® and elements of the Nurtured Heart Approach®.
 These approaches are integrated into all classrooms, adding richness to our therapeutic program.
 Educators provide choices, set consistent and firm boundaries, and give abundant praise and encouragement.
 Educators identify what a child is trying to communicate, encourage them to problem-solve the situation and use positive and individualized techniques to help students express themselves in socially and emotionally appropriate ways.

 Thinking socially is necessary to form fulfilling relationships and to interact successfully with others in the classroom and in life.
 The Social Thinking® approach is implemented in all classrooms to teach social language concepts through weekly social groups and activities.